Series: Tales of Silver Downs #1

 Papa leaned back in his chair and it creaked beneath him.
 “Agata, you know you will need to choose soon.
 I cannot allow you to continue to run wild in the way that you do.
 You are no longer a child and your ways must change.
 I’m sorry.”
 He shot me a sorrowful look.
 “I know it’s not what you would choose for yourself.”

 “Not what I would choose?”
 I gave him an incredulous glare.
 “You know I have no desire to handfast, especially not with someone like him.
 If you must give me away, at least make him interesting.
 Give me to an adventurer, someone who will travel and do interesting things and who will let me go with him.
 Please don’t chain me to someone’s estate for the rest of my life.”

-"It is a good alliance, Agata, and they are asking for very little in way of a bride-price.
-I wish I could afford more but this will be a good match for you.
+“It is a good alliance, Agata, and they are asking for very little in the way of a bride-price.
+I wish I could afford more, but this will be a good match for you.
 I hope you will learn to be happy.”

 “But he’s so staid,” I said.
 “Boring.”